bython17/cwm-downloader/README.md

 ### Contributions

 I have tried to document my code very well to make it easy to understand.
-I am not a pro python engineer by any means just a high school kid who fell in love with code.
+I am not a pro python engineer by any means just a high school kid who loves to code.
 So I would greatly appreciate any comments and code reviews from the community and If you have a great feature in mind don't forget to hit that pull request 😁.
 Thanks